 The essential red base represents our basic human needs of food, water, sleep, clothing and air.
 The orange level of blocks shows the necessary elements of security and safety resulting from financial resources, health and home.
 The yellow layer depicts a sense of belonging from relationships with loved ones, family, friends and organizations.
 Self-esteem from accomplishments is found on the green row.
 The very top blue pinnacle is fully utilizing one’s potential and talents.

-Look at the tower of your life at this moment.
+Finally, look at the tower of your life.
 Is the base strong?
 That must come first.
 Work your way up to check the weak parts.
 How can you strengthen those elements?
 Consider the balance, structure, aesthetics, perseverance and emotions of your life.
 If your tower is intact, how can you assist others in rebuilding their towers?
 Did I say children could learn a lot from play?
 Well, perhaps we adults can, too!
+Blocks can be far more than child’s play 101.
 We can rebuild our world, one block at a time.